grnet/synnefo/docs/plankton-api-guide.rst

 Replace a Membership List
 -------------------------

 This request replaces the list of users who can access a registered image.
 The term "replace" means that the old permission list of the image is abandoned (old permission settings are lost).

 ============================== ====== ======== ======
-URI                            Method Plankton Glance
+URI                            Method Image    Glance
 ============================== ====== ======== ======
 ``/images/<image-id>/members`` PUT    ✔        ✔
 ============================== ====== ======== ======